 This gets frustrating quickly.
 Bad high notes sound horrid.
 Facial muscles get tired.
 Practice for just a short while.
 When you get annoyed, or the flute stops sounding, or you notice that you have a death grip on the instrument, stop.
 Try again the next day.
 Be patient.

-Start with an instrument on which the high notes are easy to sound, i.e. low pitch but narrow bore, which will probably be sold as a "fife" not a "flute."
-Larger fifes are easier to play, e.g. G is easier than Bb which is easier than a high D instrument.
-The metal fifes from Angus Fifes are the easiest I've found to play.
-Once you can get notes to sound on these easier instruments, you'll be able to translate that ability onto less friendly instruments, e.g. the (big) D flutes or (tiny) D fifes.
+Start with an instrument on which the high notes are easy to sound.
+So narrow bore (e.g. sold as a "fife" rather than a "flute") but one of the lower fife pitches (e.g. G or Bb rather than high D).
+I've found the Ellis "essential flute" and the metal fifes from Angus Fifes to be particularly responsive in the third octave.
+Once you can get notes to sound on these easier instruments, you'll be in a better position to coax these notes out of more reluctant instruments, e.g. the (big) D flutes or (tiny) D fifes.

 To understand how the third octave words, have a look at a description of musical instrument acoustics, e.g. the one from the University of New South Wales.
 For each note, the first octave uses the first harmonic, the second octave uses the second harmonic, but playing the third octave version of a note requires sounding the fourth (not the third) harmonic.
 The third harmonic produces a note intermediate between the two octaves, specifically a fifth above the second octave note.
 Third harmonics aren't used in standard playing but are extremely useful to practice as a stepping stone to the fourth harmonics.